-Standing under this new (old appearing) wheel replacement barn's entrance (above the secret factory), Hayes congratulated General William Tecumseh Sherman for finally starting production.
+Standing under this new (old appearing) wheel barn's entrance, Hayes congratulated General William Tecumseh Sherman for finally starting production below.

 Unless you saw the secret platform inside, hoisting boxcars to and from the munitions factory thirty feet below, you would never guess that this shabby structure would become vital to the war effort.